 - Cross-platform (Windows, Mac, Linux)

-- Steep learning curve, with little in the way of in-app guidance
+- A steep learning curve, with little in the way of in-app guidance

 - No built-in database and limited digital asset management tools